 - Hyperlinks

 Is it expensive?
 Our pricing is very much in line with other similar apps, but we constantly amend pricing as we try to find product market fit.
-Running an app like PB which is technologically very complicated is actually a miracle on the current budget.
-Developers are very expensive and every translation added costs between $4000 - $7000!
-In the future when the app is more mature prices should go down even more.
+Running an app like PB, which is technologically very complicated, is actually a miracle on the current budget.
+Developers are very expensive, and every translation added costs between $4000 and $7000!
+In the future, when the app is more mature, prices should go down even more.

 Very good question!
 Pencil Bible works on the principle of layers.
 Imagine you take your physical Bible and place a transparent tracing paper over it.
 When you make notes and highlights on this tracing paper it looks great.
 Now take that tracing paper with the notes and highlights and place it on another Bible with the same chapter.
 You will see the highlights and notes don’t align correctly now.

-This is the reason you can’t change the Bible after creation.
-Your highlights and notes won't align anymore.
+This is why you can’t change the Bible after creation.
+Your highlights and notes will no longer align with the Bible text.
+It’s technically impossible to increase or decrease the size of your annotations with the text.

 Adding to the previous question about the font, width and spacing.
 Using an iPad that’s not the same size as the original page you made your annotation will also cause misalignment.
-If you go from the iPad Air to the iPad Pro 12.1 inch you have a bigger CANVAS and that means a row of text will stretch out longer and thus uses less space.
-Highlights and Lines below the text will especially not align properly.
+If you go from the iPad Air to the iPad Pro 12.1 inch, you have a bigger CANVAS, and that means a row of text will stretch out longer and thus use less space.
+Highlights and lines below the text will not align properly.

-Hopefully before December 2023.
+Hopefully, in 2026.
 Want to sponsor an Android release?
-Please contact us.
+Please get in touch with us.